awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-connecting-application.md

 You can connect to ActiveMQ brokers using [various ActiveMQ clients](http://activemq.apache.org/cross-language-clients.html)\.
 We recommend using the [ActiveMQ Client](https://mvnrepository.com/artifact/org.apache.activemq/activemq-client/5.15.0)\.

-**Important**
-To ensure that your broker is accessible within your VPC, you must enable the `enableDnsHostnames` and `enableDnsSupport` VPC attributes\.
-For more information, see [DNS Support in your VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-support) in the *Amazon VPC User Guide*\.

 **Topics**
 + [Prerequisites](#connect-application-prerequisites-tutorial)
 + [To create a message producer and send a message](#create-producer-send-message-tutorial)